About the College of Engineering

 The University of Delaware (UD) has a tradition of excellence, from tracing its origins to the founding of Alison's academy in 1743, to the research-intensive, technologically advanced institution of today.
 UD offers a broad range of degree programs in its seven colleges.

-The College of Engineering is home to six academic departments and three degree programs devoted to building a community of problem-solvers focused on challenges associated with sustainability, energy, health care and the environment.
+The College of Engineering is home to seven academic departments and three degree programs devoted to building a community of problem-solvers focused on challenges associated with sustainability, energy, health care and the environment.

-Our internationally recognized faculty includes 33 named professors, five National Academy of Engineers members, 38 NSF career award winners and 30 teaching award recipients.
-World-renowned initiatives led by college faculty include 13 college-based research centers and 7 university-based research centers, all of which provide a fertile training ground for future engineers.
+Our internationally recognized faculty includes 33 named professors, six National Academy of Engineering members, 51 NSF and DOD faculty career and young investigator award winners, and 17 University teaching award recipients.
+World-renowned initiatives led by college faculty include 13 college-based research centers and eight university-based research centers, all of which provide a fertile training ground for future engineers.